 A basic disclosure is the lowest level of criminal record check available.
 Due to differing legislation, this check is now issued by either the Disclosure and Barring Service for those working in England and Wales, or Disclosure Scotland for those working in Scotland.

-What will show up on a DBS check?
-The standard disclosure
+What shows up on a Standard DBS check?

 A Standard DBS Check is more comprehensive than a basic check, revealing a greater level of detail.